-Water samples were taken from the surface and bottom of the water column at compliance monitoring sites and reference sites (outlined in Figure 14), at the SHEZ - 500 m, boundary from the diffuser, and analysed for toxic species of phytoplankton (defined by Western Australian Shellfish Quality Assurance Program (WASQAP) guidelines; DoF 2007).
+Water samples were taken from the surface and bottom of the water column at compliance monitoring sites and reference sites (outlined in Figure 4.1), at the SHEZ - 500 m, boundary from the diffuser, and analysed for toxic species of phytoplankton (defined by Western Australian Shellfish Quality Assurance Program (WASQAP) guidelines; DoF 2007).
 Phytoplankton samples were preserved in Lugol's iodine solution and identified to the lowest taxonomic level possible.
+The phytoplankton results are presented in Appendix 4.

-Algal biotoxins results 4.5
+4.5 Algal biotoxins results

-The EQG for toxic phytoplankton species (Table 14) states that concentrations of potentially toxic algae are not to exceed the WASQAP trigger concentrations in any samples (DoF 2007).
-Table 15 lists the phytoplankton species known to produce toxins that may be concentrated in shellfish and their WASQAP (DoF 2007) guideline trigger concentrations.
+The EQG for toxic phytoplankton species (Table 4.3) states that concentrations of potentially toxic algae are not to exceed the WASQAP trigger concentrations in any samples (DoF 2007).
+Table 4.4 lists the phytoplankton species known to produce toxins that may be concentrated in shellfish and their WASQAP (DoF 2007) guideline trigger concentrations.